baumer-lab/fertile/README.md

 #> # A tibble: 0 x 0
 ```

-The retrospective functions `check()`, `check_some()`, `proj_test()`, and the functions related to them harness this same logging system to produce reports.
+The retrospective functions `proj_check()`, `check_some()`, `proj_test()`, and the functions related to them harness this same logging system to produce reports.
 However, all editing of the interactive log is independent from the retrospective log, which is not user-accessible.

 Implementation
 --------------

 ### Stage 1 (fall 2018)

--   Implement `check()` for diagnosing and cleaning up an existing codebase
+-   Implement `proj_check()` for diagnosing and cleaning up an existing codebase
     -   modeled on `devtools::check()` and `goodpractice::gp()`
     -   Diagnostic part
         -   scans code files and finds potentially bad paths